sidgl/zELDA_II/docs/Tutorial_ideal.rst

-Computing many ideal line profile
+Computing many ideal line profiles
 *********************************

 Above we have just seen how to compute one ideal line profile.
 In the case that you want to compute several `zELDA` has a more compact function.